Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 where $s_0$ is the subtraction point and ${a}_{m}$ stands for the subtraction terms.
 According to Eq.~\eqref{eq:ncut}, one has the asymptotic behavior,

 which requires the $\ell+1$ times subtraction.
 All the poles ($s_{i}$) in Eq.~\eqref{eq:T_Lp} are called the Castillejo--Dalitz--Dyson (CDD) poles~\cite{Castillejo:1955ed}. $M_\ell$ is the number of the CDD poles.
-When the CDD poles are located far away from the interested energy region, they can be absorbed into the subtraction terms.
-However, if they are close to the physical state, one should be much cautious when dealing with the CDD poles.
+When the CDD poles are located far away from the {energy region of interest}, they can be absorbed into the subtraction terms.
+However, if they are close to the physical state, one should be much cautious when dealing with the CDD poles. { In literature, there are various works where the interplay of the zeros of $T$-matrix (t-zeros) and poles of $T$-matrix (t-poles) was discussed in detail \cite{Hanhart:2011jz,Baru:2010ww,Braaten:2007dw,Artoisenet:2010va}.
+In Ref. \cite{Hanhart:2011jz}, the authors used the $X(3872)$ as a paradigm for a two-channel situation and compared the production line shapes in $B$-meson decays in the near-threshold region with and without the presence of the near-threshold t-zeros and important continuum channel interplay.
+In the absence of these two factors, the production of the $X(3872)$ is regular and can be described by the simple Flatt\'e formulae.
+However, if there is a strong channel-entanglement or the presence of near-threshold t-zeros, the line shape can be dramatically distorted and exhibit an irregular behavior.
+The line shapes can be used to discriminate between the binding mechanisms for the $X(3872)$ as demonstrated in Ref. \cite{Artoisenet:2010va}.
+Additionally, the presence of the near-threshold t-zeros corresponds to more near-threshold t-poles, as shown in Refs. \cite{Baru:2010ww,Hanhart:2011jz}. }

 The physical resonances or bound states are the poles of $T'_{\ell}$ and satisfy $D_{\ell}^{\prime}(s_{\text{pole}})=0$.
 In contrast, the CDD poles are the poles of the inverse amplitude $T'^{-1}_\ell$ and the zeros of $T'_{\ell}(s)=0$.
 In literature, the pole in the interaction potential was often called the CDD pole, e.g.~\cite{Hyodo:2008xr,Chen:2012rp,Meng:2021uhz}.
 One should be cautious about the different meanings of the ``CDD pole" according to the context.